-For me, it's the soft floppy ears, soulful brown eyes and an ever-cheerful curiosity and enthusiasm that make them simply irresistible!
+For me, it's their soft floppy ears, their soulful brown eyes and an ever-cheerful curiosity and enthusiasm that make them simply irresistible!

 The photo to the right (and the one above) is my faithful companion, Max, and we'd like to welcome you to the best on-line guide to owning and caring for your dog - from his early puppy days right through to his senior years.

-You'll find a taste of what's on our site below, and as it's regularly updated with new material, I recommend you bookmark us (so we don't get lost!) and continue to visit as often as you wish!
+You'll find a taste of what's on my site below and as it's regularly updated with new material, I recommend you bookmark us (so we don't get lost!) and continue to visit as often as you wish!

 My new puppy care guide will help you to set up a solid care routine to help you look after your little boy (or girl)!

 All areas of puppy ownership are covered, including essential help with feeding, house-training, bath-time and grooming, playtime, crate training and obedience training.